 CSC applicants from the College of Science and Engineering are asked to send their completed CSC Application to the relevant School where they intend to undertake their PhD:

-College staff will submit to the Head of Scholarships and Student Funding Services by Friday 1 March 2013:
+College staff will submit to the Director of Scholarships and Student Funding by Friday 28 February 2014:

 College/School staff will be required to prepare a Scholarship Award letter for each student whom Colleges/Schools endorse to the CSC.
 The CSC wish to receive the original Award Letter and this should be sent to Robert Lawrie as requested above.
 Students should not receive a copy of their Award letter at this time.
 If a student is successful in obtaining a CSC scholarship then the CSC will pass the Award letter to the student to inform them that they have also received the University scholarship.